SvenBroeckling/phasesix-rulebook/published/magic_en.md

 ### Cast a spell

-<span id="section-cast-a-spell"></span>

 A spell can be cast if the character still has at least the arcana specified with the spell available.

 To cast a spell, the player casts on the *Spell Casting* value specified with the spell.
-This value is made up of the character's *Spell Casting* skill and the spell school's attribute.
+This value is made up of the character's *Spell Casting* skill and the attribute refered to by the spell.

 If the roll achieves at least one success, the spell is successful.
 For each success achieved, the *Power of the spell* is now increased by one.

 The effect of the spell occurs as indicated in the description.
 The specified arcana cost is deducted from the character, even if the spell failed.

 > Luta wants to cast a simple heal.
-Her *Spell Casting* value is 1, in the attribute *Conscientiousness* (which is the attribute of the healing school) she has 5.
+Her *Spell Casting* value is 2, in the attribute *Conscientiousness* (which is the attribute of the spell) she has 4.
 She thus has 6 dice available for casting the spell.
 >
 > She rolls a result of 3,4,5,5,3,1.
 Thus, she has achieved 2 successes, which are added to the *Power* of the spell.
-She thus heals 3 wounds.
+She thus heals 3 plus magic level wounds.

 ### Side effects